RobTillaart/UUID/README.md

 - add **setUpperCase()** and **setLowerCase()**, **isUpperCase()**
   - one bool flag
 - binary output in a byte array ?
-- follow the RFC4122 in terms of the content.
-  - should be version 4 (random)  variant 1

 ### Examples